-Proponents of the UBI scheme argue that the ultimate aim of all the subsidy schemes is to increase the income of the beneficiary households so that they can meet their requirements.
-Therefore, they argue that subsidy schemes are a roundabout method of helping the poor while the UBI scheme is a direct method of aiding the beneficiaries, minus the limitations associated with the subsidy schemes.
+Proponents of the UBI scheme argue that the ultimate aim of all subsidies is to increase the income of beneficiary households, to help them meet their needs.
+Therefore, subsidy schemes are a roundabout method, punctured by many deficiencies, whereas a UBI is a direct way to help beneficiaries.

 Unanswered questions surrounding UBI

-This debate raises certain important issues.
-First, the basic issue is the rationality in considering UBI scheme as a substitute to the existing subsidy schemes.
-Implementation of the UBI, like that of the existing schemes, is bound to have problems which may be different from the ones associated with the existing subsidy schemes.
+The basic issue is the rationality of considering UBI scheme as a substitute to existing subsidies.
+Implementing the UBI, as with existing schemes, is bound to be difficult, and the problems may be new ones.

-A crucial question is whether the UBI should be universal or conditional.
-Who should implement the scheme?
-Should the Union government implement it or leave it to the state government to implement the scheme?
-Should the amount given under the UBI scheme to beneficiaries be the same throughout the length and breadth of the country?
-Is it possible to have a mix of the both, the existing schemes and a modified UBI scheme?
-These are some of the questions which need to be addressed before taking any final policy decision.
+One crucial question is whether the UBI should be universal or conditional.
+Others include, who should implement it – the Union government or the states?
+Should the amount given to beneficiaries be the same across the country?
+Is it possible to maintain a mix of the both the existing schemes and a modified UBI scheme?

 Similarly, MGNREGA provides employment and thereby improves the income of wage-seekers.
-In addition, it delivers benefits to the society.
-Even simple works like de-silting of tanks and application of the same to the fields have double the benefit.
-It increases the capacity of the water bodies and improves the fertility of the soil, which in turn, is bound to increase the income of the beneficiary household.
+But it also creates public works.
+Even simple works, like de-silting a tank and shifting the sediment to fields, can have doubled benefits: increasing the capacity of water bodies and improving the fertility of the soil.

 Universal vs targeted

-If, however, the UBI scheme is still implemented, then the question is whether it should be universal or targeted.
-The universal UBI scheme to provide reasonable income calls for an amount of about 5% of the GDP.
-Many suggestions have come on this aspect, but there is no unanimity on this issue.
-If the UBI scheme is targeted or is made conditional, then problems associated with identification of the true beneficiaries are likely to arise.
-There is no reason to believe that the intensity of these problems would be less severe than that are encountered in the existing subsidy schemes.
+If the UBI scheme is targeted or is made conditional, then problems associated with identifying the true beneficiaries are likely to arise.
+There is no reason to believe that the intensity of these problems will be less severe than those encountered by existing schemes.